“You must love in such a way that the person you love feels free.” —Thích Nhất Hạnh

-I was catching up with a good friend who happened to be out of town and during our conversation, she let me in on a family decision that her father took, that she wasn’t too happy about.
-My friend had communicated her unhappiness to her mother in hopes that she could change her father’s mind; but she unfortunately couldn’t intervene on her behalf and explained saying, “your father is the head of the house”.
+I was catching up with a good friend, who happened to be out of town.
+During our conversation, she let me in on a family decision, that she wasn’t too happy about, that her father made.
+My friend had communicated her unhappiness to her mother, in hopes that she could change her father’s mind.
+Sadly, her only hope couldn’t intervene on her behalf and explained, “Your father is the head of the house”.

-When I thought of it, I realised that this is often the same rhetoric amongst some of my close friends with married parents—the mother often cannot override anything the father decides on because…well… he is the head and whatever he decides goes.
+When I thought of it, I realised that this is often the same rhetoric amongst some of my close friends with married parents—the mother often cannot override anything the father decides on because…well… he is the head, so whatever he decides goes.

-I grew up with a single parent, a household with a total of six women and there was really no marriages that I could look up to within my immediate or extended family; so you can imagine that I was raised up without a blue print of what a good, healthy marriage looks like.
+I grew up with a single parent, a household with a total of six women and there was really no marriages that I could look up to within my immediate or extended family.
+So, you can imagine that I was raised up without a blueprint of what a good, healthy marriage looks like.
 But with the few marriages that I have seen or heard of, marriage has never been something that looked too admirable, more especially for the woman.
-The only thing that has kept me desiring to get married is my extremely idealist, die-hard romantic personality that has always hoped to salvage and redeem what the meaning of marriage is or should be…
+The only thing that has kept me desiring to get married is my extremely idealistic and die-hard romantic personality that has always hoped to salvage and redeem what the meaning of marriage is or should be…

 “Sometimes I feel like marriage is not for strong women like me.
 Marriage is not for self-assured, independent women like me who have the great conviction that a woman’s worth does not and never will lie on a man.”

 But I digress… The conversation with my friend is the bedrock of all my fears about marriage.
 Marriages in our deeply patriarchal society seem to thrive on the superiority of men over women.
 Whenever I picture marriage realistically, I picture myself as being a doormat—an accessory to a man’s convenience as the wife.
 Marriages seem to be based on what the woman can do for the husband and less on what both partners can lovingly do for one another.